Frequently Asked Questions

 A titer is a blood test that determines if you have immunity to a particular disease.
 UHS offers titers for chickenpox, hepatitis, mumps, measles, and rubella.

-What if I do not have a positive titer or I do not convert to positive after my series of 3 shots?
+What if I do not have a positive titer or I do not convert to positive after my series

 The Centers for Disease Control and Prevention (CDC) recommends that if a person fails to convert after the 3 shot series, the series should be repeated once.
 If the repeat titer remains negative, no further shots are recommended.